mono/website/docs/advanced/aot.md

 $ mono --full-aot sample.exe
 ```

 Full AOT is a fairly straightforward process except in the case of generic instantiations.
 In those cases Mono must perform a static analysis of the code and determine all of the possible instantiations of a type and generate the code required.
-For example if a program uses a List\<int\> and a List\<double\> mono will detect this and generate all of the referenced methods for both data types.
+For example if a program uses a `List<int>` and a `List<double>` Mono will detect this and generate all of the referenced methods for both data types.

 ### Known Limitations

-If you depend on the full AOT option because of OS limitations, you should make sure to test your software using the "--full-aot" option to ensure that no dynamic code is used by your application.
+If you depend on the full AOT option because of OS limitations, you should make sure to test your software using the `--full-aot` option to ensure that no dynamic code is used by your application.

- This testing is required because some of Mono's class libraries generate code dynamically (for example LINQ's Expression.Compile() method for expression ASTs) or load code at runtime (for example the default operation mode for the XML serializer, see MONO_XML_SERIALIZER_THS on the manual page to configure this).
+This testing is required because some of Mono's class libraries generate code dynamically (for example LINQ's `Expression.Compile()` method for expression ASTs) or load code at runtime (for example the default operation mode for the XML serializer, see MONO_XML_SERIALIZER_THS on the manual page to configure this).

 #### Limitation: Platform

-Full AOT currently only works on AMD64/ARM and only with git HEAD, not 2.0/2.2/ 2.4.
+Full AOT currently only works on AMD64/ARM.

 #### Limitation: Generic Interface Instantiation